 Striking the cold water, the shock takes her breath away.
 The woollen dress she wears sucks in the sea and is soon waterlogged.
 She fights to stay afloat but soon disappearing beneath the waves.

 Staring up at the shimmering world above, she sees her daughter crying.
 Strong arms grip her, to stop her from jumping in to rescue her mother.

 A look of horror crosses The Witchfinder’s face.
 Waving an arm in the air, he lets out a peculiar cry, in Latin, “Vivat, ut ossa sua in tempore!”

-The sky fills with discharges of electricity; the water becomes effervescent, and strange lights glimmer around Hep.
+The sky fills with discharges of electricity; the water becomes effervescent, and strange blue lights glimmer around Hep.

 It is the last thing that she remembers.
 As a final bubble of air escapes from her mouth and salt water rushes in to replace it, she dies.